garogers01/Fakebook/README.md

 ## To execute the program:
 1. Have MongoDB installed.
 If you do not, navigate to https://docs.mongodb.com/master/tutorial/install-mongodb-on-os-x/?_ga=1.250858244.360716299.1493541668 and follow the instructions.
-2. Make sure to have $mongod running in another terminal.
+2. Make sure to have '$mongod' running in another terminal.
-3. In the terminal, execute the following command-line bash $npm install
+3. In the terminal, execute the following command-line bash '$npm install'
-4. Next, execute $npm start
+4. Next, execute '$npm start'
-5. Navigate to http://localhost:3000 on your browser.
+5. Navigate to 'http://localhost:3000' on your browser.